macloo/python-adv-web-apps/docs/_build/html/_sources/scraping3.rst.txt

 Headless Selenium
 +++++++++++++++++

+In normal use, Selenium launches a web browser, and you can see it on your screen.
+You will see the page scrolling and so on as if an invisible person were controlling the browser.

-It is possible to use **headless mode** instead of a physical browser with Selenium.
+Alternatively, it is possible to use **headless mode** instead of a physical browser with Selenium.
 This is NOT covered in the “Getting Started” doc.

 `Code for using Chrome in headless mode. <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/scraping/headless_selenium.py>`_